Tonylaats/Nuzlocke-Progress/Progress.md

 **Galar Mine**
 * Caught a Roggenrola at lvl 14 and named it 'Stuk Steen'.
 Became lvl 18
 * Fogel became lvl 18.
 Evolved into Corvisquire.
+* Boennie and Potplantje became lvl 19.
-* Boennie, Potplantje, Klonkie and Wurmpie became lvl 18.
+* Klonkie and Wurmpie became lvl 18.

 ### Day 2
 **Route 4**